Bolvadin: Bolvadin today

 The plain is watered by the river Akarçay and is a rich agricultural land.
 Opium was grown in the area and is still grown today; there is a factory here producing morphine for the pharmaceutical industry.
 However today the plain is also used for growing grain and fruit.
 The higher mountainside is forested.
-The climate is hot in summer, cold enough to snow in winter.
+The climate is hot in summer, cold in winter.
 Lake Eber lies at the south-east edge of the plain, 967 m above sea level.
 Carp fishing and cutting rushes contribute to the economy of this farming district.
 This is not a rich region, it lacks infrastructure such as public transport and the people of Bolvadin are conservative.

 Bolvadin is renowned for its cream made of buffalo milk.

 The area is vulnerable to earthquakes.